zushenyan/zushenyan.github.com/source/_posts/2017-02-13-Introduction-to-Progressive-Web-App-PWA.md

 ---

 # What is that?
 Buzz word time!
 Progressive Web App (will be written as PWA in the following post), promoted by Google, basically means delivering user an app-like web app.
-It concludes 3 important features:
+It concludes the following features:

 - Responsive - available on many devices: desktop, phone and tablet.
 - Reliable - accessible even if the network is down.